dxtym/doona/README.md

 ## 🧩 What's Doona?
 * Doona serves as an AI assistant built by [Dilmurod](https://github.com/thisisdilmurod).
 * It was named after the character of Doona! series.

-1. Move todos to JSON
-2. Add callback for deleting/adding
-3. Move timetable db to JSON